kanishkamanna/kanishkamanna/README.md

 - 🧬 I believe in **open** science, **open** source software, and **reproducible** data analysis.

 - 👨🏻‍🎓 I'm a Ph.D. graduate from the Joint Bioinformatics program at the University of Arkansas, Little Rock and the University of Arkansas for Medical Sciences.

+- 🌀 Currently, I am a Postdoctoral Researcher at the Nevada Bioinformatics Core | University of Nevada, Reno.